Grandy assumes command of 919th SOW

 |0

-This work, Grandy assumes command of 919th SOW [Image 5 of 5], by Michelle Gigante, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Grandy assumes command of 919th SOW, by Michelle Gigante, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT